msgilligan/omnicore/doc/msc-build-osx.md

 1. Build on Mac OS X for Mac OS X using Homebrew and command line tools

     This is the fastest and easiest way to build a native Master Core for Mac OS X from source code.
-Note: We are currently working on this build on the `mscore-0.0.9` branch.
+Note: We are currently working on this build on the `omnicore-develop` branch in the [msgilligan/mastercore](https://github.com/msgilligan/mastercore) repository.

 1. Build on Mac OS X for Mac OS X using Xcode